pyamsoft/pstate-frequency/README.md

 # pstate-frequency

-Easily control Intel p-state driver on Linux (3.9 and upwards)
+Easily control modern CPU p-state driver on Linux (3.9 and upwards)

-pstate-frequency is able to adjust the Intel p-state driver values for the minimum and maximum scaling frequencies and the state of turbo boost.
+pstate-frequency is able to adjust the modern CPU p-state driver values for the minimum and maximum scaling frequencies and the state of turbo boost.

 ### Requirements